ryan hanley logo

 Not happiness, but meaning.

 Meaning gets you out of bed.
 Meaning puts a smile on your face and love in your heart.
 Meaning is fuel for perseverance.
-Meaning provides purpose and purpose is power.
+Meaning provides purpose.. and purpose is power.

-No, happiness is a shallow goal.
+Happiness is a shallow goal.

 You can smoke crack and be happy.